victor-w-dev/datacollect_crypto_python_parquet_multithread/README.md

 # datacollect_crypto_python_parquet_multithread
-- This Python program demonstrates how to collect OHLCV (Open, High, Low, Close, Volume) data from cryptocurrency exchanges using Python, `multithreading`, and the `ccxt` library.
+- This Python program demonstrates how to collect OHLCV (Open, High, Low, Close, Volume) data from cryptocurrency exchanges using Python, multithreading, and the `ccxt` library.
 - The collected data is stored in Parquet format for efficient storage and retrieval as well as CSV format for easy exploration.
 - The program is specifically designed to support OHLCV data collection from Binance and Bybit for crypto USDT perpetual contract data.